divae/mars_eva_kata/README.md

 # 🦾 ACT

 ## Mars Eva Kata
-- 💎 Ruby and RSpec
+- 💎 Ruby and RSpec with Bundle.
 - 🎯 I will use some of the requeriments of Kata-log Website [(go)](https://kata-log.rocks/mars-rover-kata)

 ## Task
 You’re part of the team that explores Mars by sending remotely controlled vehicles  to the surface of the planet.
-Develop an API that translates the commands sent from earth to instructions that are understood by Eva.
+Develop an API that translates the commands sent from earth into instructions that are understood by Eva.

 ## Requirements
 - 🕹️ Given the initial starting point (0,0) of a Eva and the direction (N) it is facing.